Skip to main content

 kmeans = KMeans(n_clusters=5, init='k-means++', max_iter=300, n_init=10, random_state=222) kmeans.fit(components) components['cluster'] = kmeans.labels_ dataset = pd.concat([data, components], axis = 1)

 This performs the actual K-means clustering on our dataset.
-It initializes a KMeans object with specified parameters, fits the model to the input data, assigns the resulting cluster labels to each data point, and concatenates the original data with the cluster assignments and component values obtained from dimensionality reduction.
+It initializes a `KMeans` object with specified parameters, fits the model to the input data, assigns the resulting cluster labels to each data point, and concatenates the original data with the cluster assignments and component values obtained from dimensionality reduction.

-This code is commonly used in the context of customer segmentation or grouping similar data points together based on their features.
+This code is commonly used in the context of customer segmentation or grouping similar data points based on their features.
 By assigning cluster labels to each data point, it becomes easier to analyze and understand the underlying structure and patterns in the data.
 The resulting dataset can be further analyzed, visualized, or used for downstream tasks such as targeted marketing, personalized recommendations, or customer profiling.

-We can in fact visualize this data with Hexโ€™s in-built charting:
+We can, in fact, visualize this data with Hex’s in-built charting:

 Visualizations are helpful, but analysts also like to see the raw numbers and summary statistics.
-To do that, weโ€™ll build a report for each cluster:
+To do that, we’ll build a report for each cluster:

 columns_to_report = ['AGE', 'GENDER', 'TOTAL_ORDERS', 'TRAFFIC_SOURCE','MOST_FREQUENT_BRAND','MOST_FREQUENT_CATEGORY']